|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Benefits payable from TFFR may not exceed the maximum benefits specified under section 415 of the Internal Revenue Code (26 U.S.C.
 415) for governmental plans.

-A vested Tier 1 non-grandfathered or Tier 2 member is eligible for reduced retirement benefits if the member is age 55 or older.
+For example, a Tier 1 non-grandfathered or Tier 2 member is eligible for reduced retirement benefits if the member is age 55 or older.
 Early retirement benefits are reduced by 8% per year for every year from the earlier of age 65 or the later of age 60 or the Rule of 90.

 Your service retirement benefit is determined by a formula defined in state law.
 This formula multiplies years of service credit by a percentage (2.0 percent) of your final average salary.
 The current formula is: